fabryandrea/sql-joins/tutorial-sql-joins.md

-## Introduction to SQL Joins
+# Introduction to SQL Joins

 SQL joins enable us to get data from two or more tables by (you guessed it!) joining them.
-This is the real power of relational databases - we can select any information from any table, as long as we understand the relationships between those tables.
+This is the real power of relational databases - we can select any information from any table, as long as we understand the relationship between those tables.

-## What are we going to do today?
+# What are we going to do today?

 1. Learn about SQL joins
 2. Create a database and fill it with data